 The resort has a good variety of terrain suited to everyone from beginners to experts and highlights some nice steep in bounds tree skiing which is often forbidden at many other resorts throughout Japan.

-Section 8 has selected Kiriya Ryokan for our Nozawa accommodation which sits in the historical heart of the village just minutes from the ski hill.
-Kiriya has been owned and operated for five generations by the same family and our host Ko has promsied to guide us through a unique cultural journey during our stay there.
+Section 8 has selected the nearly 400 year old Tokiwaya Ryokan for our Nozawa accommodation which sits in the historical heart of the village just steps from the ski hill.

 Most international flights arrive at Narita Airport near Tokyo so adding a side trip to visit the sights of the big city are highly recommended either before or after your ski adventure with Section 8.
 From Tokyo it is fairly easy to make your way by either train or bus to Hakuba Station where we’ll arrange a shuttle to take you to the hotel.
 Detailed information on travel to Hakuba Station will be outlined in your course package.